Latest titles from Skylight Press

-The Bardic Chair is awarded as a prize in competitions of artistic merit, held in a festival of the arts known as an eisteddfod.
-Born of the Celtic Tradition, initially in Wales, Bardic Chairs are a growing phenomenon – transcending cultural barriers – not just around the British Isles, but around the world.
+The Bardic Chair is awarded as a prize in competitions of artistic merit, traditionally held in a festival of the arts known as an eisteddfod.
+Born of the Brythonic Tradition (via the fertile brain of Edward Williams, aka 'Iolo Morgannwg') as a symbol of Welsh nationalism, what once provided an important platform for an endangered language is now a growing phenomenon – transcending cultural barriers – not just across the British Isles, but around the world.
+Bringing together communities, Bardic Chairs celebrate local distinctiveness and diversity, foster creative excellence, and facilitate freedom of speech.
 This book explains the background of Bardic Chairs, lists all the current ones on record, and explains how to set one up.
-This comprehensive guide features the modern Bardic Chairs of England and the Celtic Fringes – Wales, Ireland, Scotland, Cornwall, Brittany, Isle of Man – and beyond, including Australia, North America, Canada and Argentina.
+This comprehensive guide features the modern Bardic Chairs of England and Celtic-language countries – Wales, Ireland, Scotland, Cornwall, Isle of Man, Brittany – and beyond, including Australia, North America, Canada and Argentina.

 ‘It’s quite possibly the druidic bargain of the decade’

 — The Druid’s Voice

 ‘It continues to sum up a remarkable achievement, produced by an extraordinary city and community.’